 PVC is a soft, flexible plastic used to make clear plastic food wrapping, cooking oil bottles, teething rings, children’s and pets’ toys, and blister packaging for myriad consumer products.
-It is commonly used as the sheathing material for computer cables, and to make plastic pipes and parts for plumbing.
+It is commonly used as the sheathing material for computer cables, to make plastic pipes and parts for plumbing, and in garden hoses.
 Because PVC is relatively impervious to sunlight and weather, it is used to make window frames, garden hoses, arbors, raised beds and trellises.

 PVC is dubbed the “poison plastic” because it contains numerous toxins which it can leach throughout its entire life cycle.
 Almost all products using PVC require virgin material for their construction; less than 1% of PVC material is recycled.

 Products made using PVC plastic are not recyclable.
 While some PCV products can be repurposed, PVC products should not be reused for applications with food or for children’s use.

 To avoid items made with PVC plastic, consider replacing plastic food wrap with reusable beeswax wraps; plastic toys with reclaimed wool stuffed animals; and your PVC garden hose with a Drinking Water Safe Garden Hose.